MarkE16/WolfTV/README.md

 ## When will the website be finished?

 Who knows.
 Hopefully sometime soon before I graduate senior year.
+Seriously though, it should be very soon, maybe before September.